'We're not talking about beheading anybody': Not all Brits love royals

 Supporting this, a YouGov poll this month found 66 percent of people weren't interested in this weekend's wedding — a collective "So what?" from two-thirds of the population.

-"I'm not saying we should abolish them right now, but if they started doing all types of craziness, maybe I would," says 19-year-old student Letsatsi Makhokolo after accepting a leaflet.
+"I'm not saying we should abolish them right now, but if they started doing all types of craziness, maybe I would," said 19-year-old student Letsatsi Makhokolo after accepting a leaflet.

 Nevertheless, even a hint of fundamental change to the monarchy is clearly a long way off.